Ambrosine Allen was born in 1982, in Suffolk in the UK.

 Simultaneously fantastical and real, beautiful yet troubling, the collages depict a world in turmoil, landscapes of altered ecosystems that are subject to bizarre natural phenomena.
 Ruins sit strewn amongst unfamiliar geology, the sea invades the land as the land shifts, the sky broods and terrifying storms roll in.
-Informed by the science, myths and history of humanity’s interaction with the environment, the series presents us with a ‘new world’, an alternative evolution that shadows our own but is violently shaped by the power and majesty of nature and the self destructive force of mankind.
+Informed by the science, myths and history of humanity’s interaction with the environment, Allen presents us with landscapes violently shaped by the power and majesty of nature and the self destructive force of mankind.